What is the general public comment session at the Denver City Council?

 Where is the general public comment session?

-The general public comment session takes place in the Council Chambers.
+The general public comment session takes place on Zoom:

 How do I sign up to speak at the general public comment session?